ossf/allstar/README.md

 - `email`: Allstar would send an email to the repository administrator(s).
 - `rpc`: Allstar would send an rpc to some organization-specific system.

+### **Action configuration**

+Two settings are available to configure the issue action:

+- `issueLabel` is available at the organization and repository level.
+Setting it will override the default `allstar` label used by Allstar to identify its issues.

+- `issueRepo` is available at the orgainaztion level.
+Setting it will force all issues created in the organization to be created in the repo specfied.

 ## **Policies**

 Similar to the Allstar app enable configuration, all policies are enabled and